This post may contain affiliate links. Please read our disclosure policy.

-This spinach dip is made with gluten free homemade onion soup mix.
+This homemade gluten free onion soup mix is perfect for making onion dip, spinach dip, or marinades.
 Serve it with fresh vegetables or corn chips for a crowd favorite appetizer.

 The best gluten free onion soup mix

-- Salt – Just a bit for that savory flavor.
-We don't want to add too much, though, to allow you to add more salt to taste for your spinach dip.
+• Salt – Just a bit for that savory flavor.
+We don't want to add too much, though, to allow you to add more salt to taste for your gluten free spinach dip.
+Plus, the bouillon powder also has some salt.

-- Sugar – This might seem like an unexpected ingredient, but it really goes together well with and brings out the flavor of onion and balances the flavors similarly to salt.
+• Sugar – This might seem like an unexpected ingredient, but it brings out the flavor of onion and balances the flavors similarly to salt.

-How to make your own “Lipton” onion soup mix โ without gluten
+How to make gluten free onion soup mix

 Use fresh ingredients

-I know that's a funny thing to say considering that we're using powdered ingredients, but the point I'm trying to make is that gluten free onion soup mix isn't really the best solution for using up that onion powder that's been stuck at the back of the cabinet for months (or years?)
+I know that's a funny thing to say considering that we're using powdered ingredients, but the point is that gluten free onion soup mix isn't really the best solution for using up that onion powder that's been stuck at the back of the cabinet for months.

 As the flavor of onion powder diminishes the longer it sits, try to use a brand new, fresh container when making soup mix.